vorkutavorkutlag/CVUT-FIT-STUDIES/COURSES/BIE-UOS/TECHNICALITY & COMMANDS.md

 the name `os-release` contains the string `release`, and so, using asteriks, it is possible to find.

-`cat`: returns the contents of the file in text
+`cat`: returns the contents of the file in text can also be used to concatenate and input into file `cat > out.txt`

 `touch`: creates an empty file in cwd. argument is the file name.